openid/AppAuth-iOS/README.md

 #### Authorization Server Requirements

-AppAuth for macOS supports both custom schemes, a loopback HTTP redirects via a small embedded server.
+AppAuth for macOS supports both custom schemes; a loopback HTTP redirects via a small embedded server.

-In general, AppAuth can work with any Authorization Server (AS) that supports native apps as documented in [RFC 8252](https://tools.ietf.org/html/rfc8252), either through custom URI scheme, or loopback HTTP redirects.
+In general, AppAuth can work with any authorization server that supports native apps, as documented in [RFC 8252](https://tools.ietf.org/html/rfc8252);
+either through custom URI schemes, or loopback HTTP redirects.
-AS's that assume all clients are web-based or require clients to maintain confidentiality of the client secrets may not work well.
+Authorization servers that assume all clients are web-based, or require clients to maintain confidentiality of the client secrets may not work well.

 ## Try